ezaspy/ezaspy/README.md

 ### 🌱 Learning
 - Learning how to leverage Python for remote forensic artefact acquisition...
-- Keen to utilise Blue skills for Red avd Purple teaming
+- Keen to utilise Blue skills for Red and Purple teaming
 <br>

 ### &#x1f4c8; GitHub Stats